Congratulations on being accepted into the George Brown College family.

 Arrange Placement Tests

 Most post-secondary students are required to take the Placement Test for English or Math, or both, depending on individual program requirements.
 There is no fee for placement testing.

 There is a deadline date to take a Placement Test.
 However, for those still outside Canada, Placement Tests can be taken upon arrival prior to the start of the semester at the Assessment Centre at Casa Loma Campus or St. James Campus before classes start.
 If you do not take the Placement Test, you will be automatically placed in Foundation-level courses.
-The last day to take the Placement Test for English and/or Math for students who were automatically placed in Foundation course(s) is Day 5 of the semester (first-year students only).
+The last day to take the Placement Test for English and/or Math for students who were automatically placed in Foundation course(s) is before the first day of the semester (first-year students only).

 • You are not required to take the Placement test if:

 - You have already taken an Admissions Assessment (test) to be admitted to the College.
 For students who have already taken the Admissions Assessment, the results of that test will be used to place you in the appropriate English and Math courses

 - You are applying for a Post-Graduate Certificate or Degree program

 Placement Testing determines if you are ready to take the College-level courses in English and/or Math in the first semester, or if you need to take a Foundation level course first to further develop your skills.
 Therefore, the Placement Test is a very important part of your academic success.

 Please check the programs requiring placement testing at Placement Assessment by Program and arrange for your Placement Test(s) through Stu-View when registering for your courses.
 Plan to visit the Information about Assessment page at Assessment Preparation and Resources so that your test results place you in a course that reflects your skill level.